 Interest Rate in Uzbekistan averaged 30.54 percent from 1994 until 2021, reaching an all time high of 300 percent in March of 1995 and a record low of 9 percent in January of 2015.
 This page provides the latest reported value for - Uzbekistan Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Uzbekistan Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

 Interest Rate in Uzbekistan is expected to be 14.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Uzbekistan to stand at 14.00 in 12 months time.
-In the long-term, the Uzbekistan Interest Rate is projected to trend around 14.00 percent in 2021 and 15.00 percent in 2022, according to our econometric models.
+In the long-term, the Uzbekistan Interest Rate is projected to trend around 15.00 percent in 2022, according to our econometric models.